 Our assessment also looked at the cost of care and treatment she has received since her accident.

 With this information, Gulderen and Melanie accurately valued the claim, so it fairly reflected the severity of what had happened to her, and the longer term impact on her life.

 We approached her former employer with the details of the claim, and they accepted responsibility for the accident itself.
 However, they disputed the extent of her symptoms which had been caused, despite the injuries she suffered and the surgery which was required.

 So while the case didn’t need to go to Court, it meant further negotiations were needed to ensure our client received a fair compensation settlement.

-This will help to cover our client’s predicted future financial losses while she remains unable to work, as well the cost of her future care needs and therapy she has undertaken, including cognitive behavioural therapy.
+The compensation will help to cover our client’s predicted future financial losses while she remains unable to work, as well the cost of her future care needs, pain management and therapy she has undertaken, including cognitive behavioural therapy.